nquangit/net-learning-note/CCNA/CDP & Telnet/README.md

 - `Local Intrfce`: The interface on R1 that is connected to R2.
 In this case, it is `Eth 0/0`.
 - `Holdtime`: The amount of time in seconds that the device will hold the information before discarding it.
 In this case, it is 174 seconds.
 - `Capability`: The type of device.
 In this case, it is a router and it is source route bridging capable.
 - `Platform`: The model of the device.
-In this case, it is a Linux Uni.
+In this case, it is a Linux Unix.
 - `Port ID`: The interface on R2 that is connected to R1.
 In this case, it is `Eth 0/0`.

 Show more detailed information about the neighbor: